Nididhyāsana: Advaita Vedanta

 "Reflection (manana) is hundred times superior to listening (sravana);

 meditation (nididhyasana) is hundred times superior to reflection; nirvikalpaka samadhi is infinitely superior."

 Dvaita Vedanta

-According to Madhva the knowledge acquired by study ('śravaṇa') and stabilized by reflection ('manana') is made the basis of steady contemplation ('nididhyasana'); these are the three stages of inquiry that take the form of Dhyana.
+According to Madhva the knowledge acquired by study ('śravaṇa') and stabilized by reflection ('manana') is made the basis of steady contemplation ('nididhyasana').
+B. N. K. Sharma notes that in Dvaita Vedanta, śravaṇa, manana, and nididhyasana form spiritual inquiry, and nididhyasana is identified with dhyana, or continuous meditation.
+Sravana gives knowledge of the meaning of the sacred texts, and manana removes doubts and clarifies their meaning.
+Nididhyasana then uses this knowledge as the basis for steady contemplation and leads to direct realization (darsana or saksatkara).
+Sharma describes Nididhyasana, or dhyana, as "virtually the same as the state of Samadhi or introspection taught by the Yoga system".
 Radhakrishnan has defined Nididhyasana as "the process by which intellectual conscience is transformed into a vital one there is stillness, a calm in which the soul lays itself open to the Divine".

 Neo-Vedanta

 According to Michael James, who gives an Advaita Vedanta interpretation of Ramana Maharshi, Ramana's self-enquiry is the same as Nididhyasana and atma-vichara.